Steadfast Wills | Lasting Power of Attorney

 Can I make my own LPA?

-Yes – you can do this via the government website, if you have the time, inclination, and a good eye for detail.
 However, if there are any errors in the application, the documents could be rejected by the OPG at the registration stage.
-If this happens you could be asked to repeat the whole process, this would include paying a second registration fee and waiting a further 8 – 10 weeks for the registration process.
+If this happens you could be asked to repeat the whole process, this would include paying a second registration fee and waiting several extra months for the registration process.
+It is also worth bearing in mind that whilst you may be able to draw up the LPA documents and get them registered by the OPG, this is no guarantee that the documents would work in the way you would like, should they ever be needed.

 How Many Attorneys should I choose?